lwjglgamedev/vulkanbook/bookcontents/chapter-05/chapter-05.md

 Prior to progress in rendering something on the screen, we need to address a fundamental topic in Vulkan: synchronization.
 In Vulkan we will be in charge of properly control the synchronization of the resources.
 This imposes certain complexity but allows us to have a full control about how operations will be done.
 In this section we well address two main mechanisms involved in Vulkan synchronization: semaphores and fences.
 There are some other elements such as barriers or events, we will explain them once we first use them.

 Fences are the mechanisms used in Vulkan to synchronize operations between the GPU and the CPU (our application).
 Semaphores are used to synchronize operations inside the GPU (GPU to GPU synchronization), and are frequently used to synchronize queue submissions.
 These elements are used to block the execution until a signal is performed.
 Once a signal is received  execution is resumed.
-It is important to note, that signalling is always done in the GPU side.
-In the case of fences, our application can block (waiting in the CPU) until the GPU signals that execution can go on, but we cannot trigger the signalling from the CPU.
+It is important to note, that signaling is always done in the GPU side.
+In the case of fences, our application can block (waiting in the CPU) until the GPU signals that execution can go on, but we cannot trigger the signaling from the CPU.
 In the case of semaphores, since they are internal to the GPU, waiting can only happen in the GPU.

 Before using these elements, we will define some classes to manage them.
 We will firs start with the `Semaphore` class: